Understanding Testicular Cancer

 Even though there are no known ways to prevent testicular cancer, there are effective treatments, including surgery, chemotherapy and radiation.

-"Regarding stage I primary testicular cancer, after a patient goes through surgery to remove the affected testicle, they can continue to be watched very closely," Dr. Cook said.
+"Regarding stage I primary testicular cancer, after a patient goes through surgery to remove the affected testicle, they can continue to be watched very closely," Dr. Heckman said.
 "We can keep patients who are facing early-stage tumors from getting chemotherapy or radiation."

 testicular-cancer-surgery